Murzyna/PWI_projekt/README.md

 Group student project.
 It contains two playable pygame games - Chess and Super Tic Tac Toe.
 Both of them are in one interactive launcher.
 Games can be played both in pvp mode as well as vs bots, with selectable difficulties.
-You can customize the launcher, as well as select soundtrack and volume etc.
+You can customize the launcher, as well as select soundtrack and volume etc. Most of the assets were self made.

 ## Requirements